 It didn't sound so bad, really.
 I ate two pints of ice cream in three days, and the boy made sure I was flush with chocolate pudding in my time of need.
 But nearly two weeks later, I'm pretty much over watching my friends chew pizza while I slurp down yet another Cup 'O Noodles.
 It's tough to stay full when solid food is out of the question, and achieving a respectable caloric intake has been challenging.
 That said, I hopped on the scale the other day and noticed I'd lost about three pounds.
 Which is not okay for someone who likes to run around outside, and lift heavy things in sets of 10, and train (however motivationally challenged at present) to race her first triathlon.

-Coincidentally, this thing popped up in the news the other day: "French adopt bill that would make it illegal to promote extreme thinness."
+Coincidentally, this thing popped up in the news the other day: "Promoting extreme thinness may become illegal in France."

 Basically, just about all media -- including such venerable publications as Vogue (and French Vogue) -- could be fined up to $50k if a judge determines the models therein look like they need a hamburger or five.
 Proponents regard this as an admirable step forward in the fight against eating disorders, while opponents (such as the president of the French Federation of Couture) argue that the definition of "too skinny" is too vague.
 I think there's truth in both statements, and I find it interesting to see proposed law that attempts to control perception, no matter how well intentioned.
 No, I don't enjoy watching skeletons on stilts prance down runways, and fashion magazines send me into flights of rage whenever I am careless enough to try to read them.
 But still...